The Path to Love

 Is there a way to take the energy of exhaustion and withdrawal and transform it to a magnetic force of attraction.
 Is there a way to freshen up, take some breaths, do some stretching, and come to your lover with a renewal of love, understanding and aliveness?

-Touch as a Sex Therapy Tool
+Touch as a Passion Igniting Tool

 We humans need touch; we thrive on it; it anchors us in our relationships and makes us feel connected.
 Touch stimulates our emotional, mental and spiritual selves and calms our nervous system, increases our brain wave activity and makes us more alert, receptive and welcoming to each other’s energy.